votingworks/vxsuite/docs/development.md

 ## Development

-Building VxSuite for development requires git, [NodeJS](https://nodejs.org/) v16 and [pnpm](https://pnpm.js.org) v8.
-Don't worry, we have a script that will install all of these for you.
+Building VxSuite for development has several dependencies.
+Due to increasingly complex requirements related to how voting software is built, we now provide [vxsuite-build-system](https://github.com/votingworks/vxsuite-build-system).

+That process is detailed later in this guide.

 Most of the code is written in TypeScript and Rust.
 For TypeScript, we follow the